Carson Wentz, Clues and Philly’s Hunger for Another Super Bowl Run

 Quirky restaurant note I found sort of hilarious:

-In Carlisle, Pa., on Saturday evening, halfway between Eagles camp and Steelers camp, me and NBC crewmates Marc Buono and Alex Levine stopped for burgers in Carlisle’s cute downtown at a Yelp-favored restaurant called 1794 The Whiskey Rebellion.
+In Carlisle, Pa., on Saturday evening, halfway between Eagles camp and Steelers camp, our NBC crew–Marc Buono, Alex Levine, me–stopped for burgers at a Yelp-favored restaurant in Carlisle’s cute downtown called 1794 The Whiskey Rebellion.
 We all ordered, and I asked for an order of onion rings for the table.
 So the food came, all but the onion rings, and we commenced eating, figuring the rings would be out soon.
 Well, midway through eating, no rings.
 So the next time our server, an attentive and pleasant woman, came by, with our main courses nearly eaten, I said, “We ordered onion rings too.”

 She said: “Oh.
 When did you want those?”